Getting started on customer segmentation

 How many times have you used demographic data to segment and target different customer groups in a marketing campaign?
 While it is certainly fair to assume someone is going to behave in a certain way, based on factors like age, postcode or income, regular readers of this blog will know that I favour an evidence-based approach.
-Indeed, by looking at attitudes and behaviours, you can replace the guesswork with an actionable segmentation that delivers a strong ROI on your marketing activity.
+Indeed, by looking at attitudes and behaviours, you can replace the guesswork with an actionable customer segmentation that delivers a strong ROI on your marketing activity.

 The different types of customer segmentation